-The monitoring agent is a collectd-based daemon that gathers system and application metrics from virtual machine instances and sends them to Stackdriver Monitoring.
-By default, the agent collects disk, CPU, network, and process metrics.
-You can configure the agent to monitor third-party applications to get the full list of agent metrics.
+The Stackdriver Monitoring agent is a collectd-based daemon that gathers system and application metrics from virtual machine instances and sends them to Monitoring.
+By default, the Monitoring agent collects disk, CPU, network, and process metrics.
+You can configure the Monitoring agent to monitor third-party applications to get the full list of agent metrics.

-To install the agent, see Installing the Monitoring Agent.
+To install the Monitoring agent, see Installing the Monitoring agent.

-Using the monitoring agent is optional but recommended.
-Stackdriver Monitoring can access some metrics without the agent, including CPU utilization, some disk traffic metrics, network traffic, and uptime information.
-Stackdriver Monitoring uses the monitoring agent to access additional system resources and application services in virtual machine (VM) instances.
-If you want these additional capabilities, you should install the monitoring agent.
+Using the Monitoring agent is optional but recommended.
+Monitoring can access some instance metrics without the Monitoring agent, including CPU utilization, some disk traffic metrics, network traffic, and uptime information.
+Monitoring uses the Monitoring agent to access additional system resources and application services in virtual machine (VM) instances.
+If you want these additional capabilities, you should install the Monitoring agent.

-After installing the agent, you can monitor supported third-party applications
+After installing the Monitoring agent, you can monitor supported

-For a complete list of the metrics you can get with the agent, see Agent metrics.
+For a complete list of the built-in metrics you can get with the Monitoring agent, see Agent metrics.

 Virtual machine instances

-You can install the monitoring agent on the following kinds of VM instances.
-The instances must have external IP addresses:
+You can install the Monitoring agent on the following kinds of VM instances:

 - Amazon Linux AMI